MetOffice/CSET/docs/source/getting-started/installation.rst

 ..
 Tutorial saying how to install CSET.
 For edge cases should link elsewhere.

-For a user and not a developer of CSET the recommended way to install CSET is via conda_.
+For a user of CSET the recommended way to install CSET is via conda_.
 It is packaged on `conda-forge`_ in the ``cset`` package.
 The following command will install CSET into its own conda environment, which is recommended to avoid possible package conflicts.